ishspsy/MKerW-A/Other_functions/README.md

 # Overview

-This directory includes supplementary functions related to other benchmark clustering methods used in analysis as well as supplementary functions that related to clustering analysis in the paper.
+This directory consists of supplementary functions related to other benchmarking clustering methods used in analysis as well as other functions used in clustering analysis.

 ## Subdirectory

-Cluster_performance

 - [**Cluster_performance**](https://github.com/ishspsy/MKerW-A/blob/master/Other_functions/Cluster_performance)
-: this directory includes supplementary functions that related to clustering analysis in the paper.
+: this subdirectory contains supplementary functions used in downstream analysis.

 - [**code_coregspectral**](https://github.com/ishspsy/MKerW-A/blob/master/Other_functions/code_coregspectral)